L-Marcel/tailwind-factory/README.md

   ["\\.__extends\\(([^)]*)\\)", "(?:`)([^'\"`]*)(?:`)"], // xxx.extends(`...`)
 ],
 ```

-## Run without plugin
-You can run Tailwind Factory without its plugin.
-It's faster in many cases, but very limited and more slower in __`production`__.

-I will list here some __`advantages`__ and __`disadvantages`__ of running Tailwind Factory without the plugin:

-### Advantages
-- Extremely fastest in development (because it will not be depending on the library's own cache to be checking the style of unchanged files);
-- Fastest build (because you won't be using __`Babel`__);
-- Support external classes (which do not belong to __`Tailwind`__);
-- It doesn't generate a styling file (it doesn't actually need one);
-- Specific classes of Tailwind may work better (because I don't have conditions to go out checking class by class).

-### Disadvantages
-- Extremely limited Deep Classes support;
-- Styles generated within Deep Classes will only be applied to the parent component's children, not to other child components.
-It works on the childrens of a HTML tag;
-- Costs a little more memory on the __`Client-Side`__, mainly if you are using Deep Classes resources.

 ## Plugin configuration
 Tailwind Factory has its own __`Babel`__ plugin that is used to generate the styles that are already included with the library.
 To use it you will need to provide it in your babel configuration file: